theonemule/simple-openvpn-server/readme.md

 A special thanks goes out to the folks behind [openvpn-install](https://github.com/Nyr/openvpn-install) for their wonderful project, which serves as an interactive installer on the command line.
 Much of the heavy lifting for the installer here is from the script there.

 The scripts assumes that there is NOT an instance of OpenVPN already installed on the machine and that port 443 is not in use by another web server for HTTPS.
-Likewise, this script was built for Redhat 6+ and current Debian/Ubuntu distros.
+Likewise, this script was built for current Debian/Ubuntu distros.

 ## Installing OpenVPN